InteractionDesignFoundation/handbook/guides/onboarding/onboarding--domain-knowledge.md

 some of the could be (slightly) wrong.
 That’s okay since most of them will be correct.

-For testing, you will need to familiarize yourself with the Testing Control Panel (the URL is in `IDF-Test-Cases--How-to-do-testing--START-HERE.docx` and remember that you need to do all this on the **testing server** and **NOT** on the production server.
+For testing, you will need to familiarize yourself with the Testing Control Panel (the URL is in `IDF-Test-Cases--How-to-do-testing--START-HERE.docx` and remember that you need to do all this on a **non-production site**.

-On the testing control panel (again, on the **TESTING SERVER**), we’ve made testing SUPER easy through our “impersonation feature” and through listing different types of members on this page for easy impersonation.
+On the testing control panel (again, on the **NON-PRODUCTION SITE**), we’ve made testing SUPER easy through our “impersonation feature” and through listing different types of members on this page for easy impersonation.

-Now that you’re familiar with the testing control panel, please open a browser in one window with the testing control panel on the test server and a test case file in another window and start testing to see all the flows of the platform.
+Now that you’re familiar with the testing control panel, please open a browser in one window with the testing control panel on a staging/test site and a test case file in another window and start testing to see all the flows of the platform.

 While you’re doing that, your brain will be constructing a map of the various states of the code, the happy path of